So far in our series we have covered Genesis 1:1 to Genesis 2:7. In this section the Bible describes:

 - What is significant about the Garden?

-- What two specific trees were placed in the garden and what is their significance?
+- What two specific trees were placed in the garden and what were their significance?

 - Why are the geographical properties described in Genesis 2:10-14 not present today?